I’m just gonna write, and we’ll see what comes out.

 So when the Caps faltered in the Boudreau era, we were told it was a failure of character and of construction.
 They weren’t built for the playoffs.
 They didn’t understand what it would take to go deep into the postseason.
 They collapsed in big games and lacked the confidence to take the next step.

 I don’t know at what point I realized that so many opinion peddlers were full of it.
 It was probably close to when Bruce Boudreau got fired, back when we were told that all those thrilling 82-game campaigns, seasons from which the Caps claimed eight division titles and three Presidents’ Trophies in Ovechkin’s first 13 years, did not matter.
-When I finally acknowledged that the blowhards doesn’t deserve my attention, I felt liberated.
+When I finally acknowledged that the blowhards didn’t deserve my attention, I felt liberated.
 I wonder what those pundits are saying now – just kidding; I sincerely do not.

 I do wonder what will come of this team now that they are Champions.
 Barry Trotz’s time as head coach seems like it’ll go on.
 RFA Tom Wilson will certainly be extended.
 Playoff hero Devante Smith-Pelly could command a big payday, and the Caps possess his rights.

-Jay Beagle, an eight-year veteran of the Caps, might have played his last game in the uniform as he won that Championship.
+Jay Beagle, an eight-year veteran of the Caps, might have played his last game in the uniform here wore as he won that Championship.
 Younger players could fill his role while his salary cap space is spent on another free agent, John Carlson.
 The Caps would be wise to send Michal Kempny an offer, but their other deadline defense pickup, Jakub Jerabek, will likely be gone.